jteijema/asreview-google-colab/README.md

 With this simple tool you can start an ASReview session on Google Colab.

-The project files are stored to the user files.
-If you want to save the project files to your Google Drive or local machine.
+The project files are stored to the user files found in the window to the left of the screen.
+This can be accessed only as long as the runtime is live.
+If you want to save the project files to your Google Drive or local machine you should do so before closing the runtime.

+It's possible to change the file location to a connected google drive to resume usage on a project in a new runtime.

 ## How to use